-encoded as a rule in the BA depicted in Listing 1.1.
-Upon triggering a particular rule, the RBR output is stored in the DB as a case input for CBR, where the case-id is represented by daily activity (DA), case features are the context space and the case solution is the RBR output (refer Fig. 4 to see the behavior of the various AI algorithms).
+In the BA (Lines 21-28), Waiting represents the initial state where the component waits for an input from the pulse sensor.
+In the Operational state, the system monitors the fuzzy logic output to identify any pulse variations.
+The fuzzy reasoning is not shown in Listing 1 as it is part of the context-reasoning module and not RBR, however we present the underlying reasoning in a nutshell.
+First of all, fuzzy data memberships are assigned to the range of pulse data values: Low [40-70], Normal [55-135], and High [110-300], where the numbers represent heart beats per minute.
+The pulse data inputs from the sensor are classified as Low, Normal, or High.
+If a high pulse is detected by the RBR, then the user context is tracked by checking the elderly's activity of daily living and disease history.
+If the activity is "not exercising" and the user has a cardiac disease history, a notification alert is raised and sent to the caregiver.
+The information is encoded as a rule in the BA depicted in Listing 1.
+Upon triggering a particular rule, the RBR output is stored in the DB as a case input for CBR, where the case-id is represented by daily activity (DA), case features are the context space and the case solution is the RBR output (refer to Figure 4 to see the behavior of the various AI algorithms).
 The RBR output is also synchronized with Cloud DSS such that the data consistency is maintained.
-In the EA (Lines 30-49), we show the states - Waiting and Failed Transient, Failed Permanent, LReset and Failed ep plus their transitions based on a TF event (event that causes transient failures), PF (event that causes permanent failure) and reset event.
-If a TFor PF event occurs when the component starts, the latter moves to the Failed Transient state or Failed Permanent state respectively.
+In the EA (Lines 30-49), we show the states - Waiting and Failed Transient, Failed Permanent, LReset and Failed ep plus their transitions based on a TF event (event that causes transient failures), PF (event that causes permanent failure) and resetevent.
+If a TF or PF event occurs when the component starts, the latter moves to the Failed Transient state or Failed Permanent state respectively.
 From Failed Transient, the system can generate a reset event with occurrence probability of 0.9 and moves to LReset.
 If the recovery is successful with the reset event, the system moves to Waiting state with probability 0.8, else it moves to Failed Permanent with probability 0.2.
 In this work, we have considered the Waiting state in the EA and BA to be similar.
-For a full description of the RBR model in AADL, the user can refer to the Appendix A.

-Listing 1.1: An excerpt from the RBR component in AADL for CAMI
+Listing 1: An excerpt from the RBR component in AADL for CAMI.

 '''

--RBR (Component Type +Implementation)---

 1

 abstract RBR

 2

 3

 features

+input: in event data port;

 4

-input: in event data port;

 5

 output: out event data port;

+flows

 6

-flows

 F1 : flow path input -> output;

 7

+8

 properties

-8
+Dispatch_Protocol => Aperiodic;

 9

-Dispatch_Protocol => Aperiodic;

 10

 property_eventgeneration :: AperiodicEventGeneration =>1.0;

+property eventgeneration :: Distribution=> Exponential;

 11

-property eventgeneration :: Distribution => Exponential;

 12

-property_failure_recovery :: FailureRecoveryRate =>1.0;
+property_failure_recovery :: FailureRecoveryRate = >1.0;

 13

 property_failure_recovery :: Distribution => Exponential;

+Compute_Execution_Time =>1s..1s;

 14

-Compute_Execution_Time =>1s..1s;

 15

 end RBR;

+abstract implementation RBR.impl

 16

-abstract implementation RBR.impl
+17

 fuzzy_out_pulse:data fuzzified_data_pulse;

-17

 18

 DA: data ADL;

 19

 u_profile: data user;

 20

 end RBR.impl

 21

---BA-
+-BA-

 22

 states

 23

 Waiting: initial complete final state;

 24

 Operational: state;

 25

 transitions

 Waiting -[on dispatch input]->Operational

 26

+27

 {if (fuzzyo_pulse=high and DA!= exercising and u_prof =cardiac_patient)

-27

 28

 {output:= not_caregiver_highpulse}

 29

+--EA-

 30

 states

+Waiting: initial state;

 31

-Waiting: initial state;

-Failed_Transient: state;
+32 Failed_Transient: state;

-32
+Failed_Permanent: state ;

 33

-Failed_Permanent: state;

-34

-LReset: state;
+34 LReset: state;

+35

 Failed_ep:state;

-35

 36

 events

 37

 Reset: recover event;

+38

 TF: error event;

-38

-39

-PF: error event:
+39 PF: error event;

+40

 Transitions

-40
+t1: Waiting -[PF]->Failed_Permanent

+41

+42 t2: Waiting -[TF]->Failed_Transient;

+t3: Failed_Transient -[Reset]-> {LReset with 0.9,

+43

+44 Failed_Permanent with 0.1};

+t4: LReset-[]->{Waiting with 0.8, Failed_Permanent with 0.2}

+45

+properties

+46

+EMV2:: DurationDistribution => [Duration => 1s..2s; applies to Reset;

+47

+48

+EMV2:: OccurrenceDistribution =>[ProbabilityValue => 0.9;

+49

+Distribution => Fixed;] applies to Reset;

 '''

-- 41t1: Waiting -[PF]->Failed_Permanent - Waiting -[TF]->Failed_Transient 42 t2: - t3: Failed_Transient -[Reset]-> {LReset with 0.9, 43 - 44 - Failed_Permanent with 0.1}; t4: LReset-[]->{Waiting with 0.8, Failed_Permanent with 0.2} 45 - 46properties - 47 $\dot{E}MV2$:: DurationDistribution => [Duration => 1s..2s; applies to Reset; - 48EMV2:: OccurrenceDistribution =>[ProbabilityValue => 0.9; - Distribution => Fixed;] applies to Reset; 49